 This is a Phase 2, open-label, randomized study comparing andecaliximab (GS-5745) in combination with nivolumab in recurrent gastric and GEJ adenocarcinoma versus nivolumab alone.
-Approximately 120 subjects will be randomized to either Treatment Arm A: andecaliximab (GS-5745) + nivolumab or Treatment Arm B: nivolumab alone.
-The primary analysis will be conducted approximately 6 months after the last subject started treatment, when all subjects would have had disease progression or discontinued from the study.
+Approximately 120 subjects will be randomized in a 1:1 manner through an interactive response system (IWRS) to either Treatment Arm A: andecaliximab (GS-5745) + nivolumab or Treatment Arm B: nivolumab alone.
+The centralized randomization will be stratified by programmed death ligand 1 (PD-L1) positive (≥ 1% tumor cell staining) versus PD-L1 negative (< 1% tumor cell staining).